sdolenc/makeGitTags/README.md

 # makeGitTags
-Batch writes git tags.
+Applies git tags to one or multiple repositories at once.
 Example input and outputs included